Algorithms for Nonlinear Mixed-Integer Location Estimation: Introduction

 \section{Introduction}

-For three decades, carrier-phase observations have been used to obtain the most accurate location estimates using global navigation satellite systems (GNSS)~\cite{doi:10.1007/BF00863419,GNSSHandbookIntegerAmbiguity,MixedIntegerXu1995,ChangPaige:2003:GPS}.
+For three decades, carrier-phase observations have been used to obtain the most accurate location estimates using global navigation satellite systems (GNSS)~\parencite{doi:10.1007/BF00863419,GNSSHandbookIntegerAmbiguity,MixedIntegerXu1995,ChangPaige:2003:GPS}.
 While originally designed for measuring the signal's time of arrival (ToA), which varies linearly with the range (distance) between the emitting satellite and the receiver, it turns out that the receiver can also measure and track the carrier's phase, which also varies linearly with the range, but wraps around every whole wavelength.
 The errors in the phase measurements are orders of magnitude smaller than in the ToA estimates, when both are expressed in meters, allowing in principle more accurate location estimates.
-However, to resolve the location of the receiver from carrier-phase measurements, the receiver needs to resolve the so-called \emph{integer ambiguities}, essentially the number of whole wavelengths between each satellite and the receiver (the actual formulation also involves nuisance parameters such as the initial phases at the satellite and the receiver).
-A method called LAMBDA~\cite{doi:10.1007/BF00863419,LAMBDA} was invented to efficiently resolve the integer ambiguities, along with a few variants~\cite{MixedIntegerXu1995,ChangPaige:2003:GPS,MLAMBDA}.
+However, to resolve the location of the receiver from carrier-phase measurements, the receiver needs to resolve the so-called \emph{integer ambiguities}, essentially the number of whole wavelengths between each satellite and the receiver (the actual formulation also involves nuisance parameters, such as the initial phases at the satellite and the receiver).
+A method called LAMBDA~\parencite{doi:10.1007/BF00863419,LAMBDA} was invented to efficiently resolve the integer ambiguities.
+There are also some variants that have been shown to be effective~\parencite{MixedIntegerXu1995,doi:10.1179/1752270612Y.0000000029,ChangPaige:2003:GPS,MLAMBDA,doi:10.48550/arXiv.1204.1398}.
 These methods work well in both single-epoch settings and in multi-epoch settings in which the receiver is either stationary or moving (in the latter setting the method is referred to as real-time kinematic positioning, or RTK).

-There is now considerable interest in developing carrier-phase positioning for terrestrial localization systems, where the distances between the emitters and the receivers are much smaller than in GNSS, including in cellular and indoor systems~\cite{doi:10.1109/GLOBECOM54140.2023.10437902,doi:10.1109/TCOMM.2021.3119072,doi:10.1109/MWC.023.2200633}.

-Unfortunately, recent work on short-range carrier localization propose using LAMBDA and its variants, implicitly assuming that these methods are suitable for this setting~\cite{doi:10.3390/s21206731,doi:10.1109/GLOBECOM54140.2023.10437902,doi:10.1109/TCOMM.2021.3119072}.
+There is now considerable interest in developing carrier-phase positioning for terrestrial localization systems, where the distances between the emitters and the receivers are much smaller than in GNSS, including in cellular and indoor systems~\parencite{doi:10.1109/GLOBECOM54140.2023.10437902,doi:10.1109/TCOMM.2021.3119072,doi:10.1109/MWC.023.2200633}.
+Recent articles on short-range carrier localization that discuss the integer-ambiguities resolution problem propose using LAMBDA and its variants, implicitly assuming that these methods are suitable for this setting~\parencite{doi:10.3390/s21206731,doi:10.1109/GLOBECOM54140.2023.10437902,doi:10.1109/TCOMM.2021.3119072}.